-Human Rights Due Diligence is an integral part of the measures put in place by the company to implement its commitment to respect for human rights in its activities.
-This implies multilevel responsibilities at the central level, at the function level and at the project level.
-In this last level, due diligence aims to:
+Human Rights Due Diligence processes are an integral part of the measures put in place by Eni to implement its commitment to respect for human rights in its activities.
+This implies responsibilities at the central level, at the function level and at the project level.
+In this last level, due diligence aims to2: